danbar/fglib/README.md

 fglib
 =====

-fglib (factor graph library) is a Python 3 package to simulate message passing on factor graphs.
+The factor graph library (fglib) is a Python 3 package to simulate message passing on factor graphs.

 The project is in the development phase.